 Transportation and housing costs vary from site to site and are the responsibility of the student in most cases.
-At a few sites Rider University will collect housing funds from students and pay host sites.
 Housing at foreign institutions may vary from residence halls at some sites, to pre-arranged apartments at others, to living with local families at still other sites.
-Housing arrangements are made through on-site advisors that work with Rider University to assist students with housing, adapting to life in another culture, and even assisting with course enrollment or travel plans.
+Housing arrangements are made through on-site advisors who work with Rider University to assist students with housing, adapting to life in another culture, and even assisting with course enrollment or travel plans.